ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

   - Full paper is under review on The 10th International Conference on Computational Models of Argument.

 - [**ArgMed-Agents: Explainable Clinical Decision Reasoning with Large Language Models via Argumentation Schemes**](https://arxiv.org/abs/2403.06294) [*Preprint Paper*]
-  - This paper porposed process the process of formally modeling multi-LLMs-agents debates as a abstract argumentation framework.
+  - This paper porposed process of formally modeling multi-LLMs-agents debates as a abstract argumentation framework that can identify a set of coherent, non-conflicting arguments by symbolic solver..
 Experiments show that this approach can adapt LLMs to complex clinical reasoning tasks and improve explainability.
   - **Shengxin Hong**, Liang Xiao, Xin Zhang, Jianxia Chen
   - Full paper is under review on IJCAI Human-Centred AI track 2024.